Azure-Samples/digital-twins-samples-csharp/device-connectivity/README.md

 ## Run your app on a Raspberry Pi

->Note: Here is how you can run this app on a Raspberry Pi.
+Steps to run this app on a Raspberry Pi.

 ### Build the app